AxisCommunications/axis-model-zoo/scripts/auto-test-framework/larod-test/README.md

 ## How to run the code

-The ACAP is built in a Github action, [benchmark.yml](../../../.github/workflows/benchmark.yml), and installed in different models of cameras (one for each chip).
+The ACAP application is built in a Github action, [benchmark.yml](../../../.github/workflows/benchmark.yml), and installed in different models of cameras (one for each chip).
 The results are then read by the Github action and used to upload the main README.md of this repository.

 In [benchmark.yml](../../../.github/workflows/benchmark.yml), you can see how: